-- Association for Challenge Course Technology

-- Professional Ropes Course Association

-- Specifications Amusement Ride Safety Act
+- Association for Challenge Course Technology - Specifications Amusement Ride Safety Act

+Include Girl Scout Members with Disabilities.
 Talk to Girl Scout members with disabilities and their caregivers.
 Ask about needs and accommodations.
 Always be sure to contact the location and/or the instructor in advance to ensure they are able to accommodate those with disabilities.
-Learn more about the resources and information that the National Center on Physical Activity and Disability provides to people with disabilities.
 Some facilities may have specialized harnesses and a ramp (instead of stairs, a tower, or a wall) for people who use wheelchairs.
 Ensure that a member of the facility's staff has training and experience helping people with disabilities participate in zip lining.
-Note that some venues will not allow participation if a person has recent or recurring injuries, or muscular or skeletal disorders.
+Note: Some venues will not allow participation if a person has recent or recurring injuries, or muscular or skeletal disorders.

 Equity.
-In addition to physical and social-emotional disabilities, consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
+Consider the history, culture, and past experiences of the Girl Scout members in your troop that could affect their ability to equally participate in an activity.
 Work with members and families to understand how an activity is perceived.
 Ensure that all Girl Scout members and their families feel comfortable and have access to whatever is needed to fully participate, such as proper equipment, prior experiences, and the skills needed to enjoy the activity.
+See the Equity section of the Introduction to Safety Activity Checkpoints for general advice about expense,